stephbuon/posextract/README.md

 # posextract
 posextract offers grammatical information extraction methods designed for the analysis of historical and contemporary textual corpora.

-posextract traverses the dependency relations between parts-of-speech and returns sequences of words that share a grammatical relationship.
+It traverses the syntactic dependency relations between parts-of-speech and returns sequences of words that share a grammatical relationship.

-Users have the option of:
+Users have the options of:

 - Extracting subject-verb-object (SVO) and subject-verb-adjective complement (SVA) triples
 - Extracting adjective-noun piars
+- Extracting subject-verb pairs

 ## Usage
 Required Paramters: